-- The property must not have been acquired for consumption, use or supply in Québec or Canada before being exported.
+- The property must not have been acquired for consumption, use or sale in Québec or Canada before being exported.

-- The property must not be processed, transformed or altered in Québec or Canada after the supply and before being exported by the purchaser, except to the extent required for its transport.
+- The property must not be processed, transformed or altered in Québec or Canada after the sale and before being exported by the purchaser, except to the extent required for its transport.

-- The supplier must provide proof that the purchaser exported the property from Canada (or shipped it outside Québec) since we may require this proof for audit purposes.
+- The seller must provide proof that the purchaser exported the property from Canada (or shipped it outside Québec) since we may require this proof for audit purposes.

 - If a person exports property that is electricity, crude oil or natural gas, or any other property transported by means of a wire, pipeline, or other conduit, the person must not be registrant.